netwerk-digitaal-erfgoed/lod-aggregator/tests/FINNA/README.md

-# Test run with the KB-Centsprenten dataset
+# Test run with the Fennica dataset from Finish National Library

 Temporary URL of the dataset description <http://cclod.netwerkdigitaalerfgoed.nl/fennica.ttl>